Apple Quilt Block

 If you're not a big fan of Foundation Paper Piecing, check out this tutorial for a Scrappy Apple quilt block that I wrote for the Clover blog.
 It's pieced traditionally and super quick to make (plus can easily be made into a pumpkin, too).

-Get your free block
+Get the block

 Don't forget to check out all the other Fall themed blocks this month and join us in the Facebook group!